onestardao/WFGY/ProblemMap/GlobalFixMap/Eval/eval_semantic_stability.md

   > If you need the full triage and all prescriptions, return to the Emergency Room lobby.
 </details>

+> **Evaluation disclaimer (semantic stability)**
+> Stability scores in this page are heuristic signals about how outputs move under small changes.
+> They do not prove global robustness or safety and should be combined with other checks.

+---

 **Goal**
 Quantify how **stable** your pipeline is under small, *non-semantic* perturbations: different seeds, low temperature noise, and benign **prompt jitters** (punctuation/whitespace/synonym swaps).
 A robust system should keep claims, citations, refusals, and constraint echos **invariant** (or nearly so).